-The Network holds an Annual Meeting open to all IAEA Member States each calendar year, as well as smaller meetings to advance key tasks and objectives of the Working Groups throughout the year.
+The Network holds an Annual Meeting open to all IAEA Member States in the first quarter of each calendar year, as well as smaller meetings to advance key tasks and objectives of the Working Groups throughout the year.

 The IAEA and the NSSC Network have also facilitated the creation of regional or sub-regional groups for centres within the Network that have expressed an interested in building stronger cooperation on the regional level.